Sunday, March 15, 2026

 Saying this he gave the scholar his books and sent him on his way without further incident.

 Years later, the scholar undertook a pilgrimage to Mecca.
 In the midst of the sea of believers, he spotted a man with a radiant aura, deeply engrossed in prayer, clutching the kiswah of the Kaaba.
 Intrigued, the scholar approached and was astounded to recognize the face.
-It was the leader of the highwaymen, but this time his visage bore no signs of crim, only profound peace, and his aura now spoke of redemption and grace.
+It was the leader of the highwaymen, but this time his visage bore no signs of crime, only profound peace, and his aura now spoke of redemption and grace.

 The scholar inquired, his voice thick with astonishment, "How did you find yourself here?"